lesyk/App-Launch-Checklist/README.md

 [More](https://www.kinvey.com/why-mobile-app-performance-matters/)

 ###Repeat
 Unless you have a huge marketing budget, start out of the gate with a featured placement, or get a massive viral boost, prepare yourself for a slow start.
-Your first release isn’t the finish line — it’s the starting block.Appolocious.
+Your first release isn’t the finish line — it’s the starting block.